Anooppandikashala/GEC_SFI/README.md

-# GEC_SFI
+# GEC MATE
-Android Application for GEC Palakkad.
+The Ultimate College Android App for GEC Palakkad.
+Developed By SFI GEC.
+Contribute to this project.

 ## Google Play